C7-Game/Prototype/QueryCiv3/readme.md

 It is a C# port of my [Go library in c3sat](https://github.com/myjimnelson/c3sat/tree/master/queryciv3).

+**Note:** All file access (e.g. read file from path constructors) has intentionally been removed from SaveData, BicData, and Civ3File as they are intended to be exposed to user-made Lua scripts, and I don't want any potential paths to unintended system access.

 ## Methods

 - `Civ3File.SectionOffset(string name, int nth)` - Returns an int offset of the nth (1, 2, 3, etc.) occurrence of the named section header (GAME, TILE, CITY, etc.).